 To configure the component properties, follow the below steps:

 - On the Component Properties tab, under the General Settings section, enter a Name and a Display Name.

 - You can enter channel-specific messages for User Prompts using the Manage link.
 For more information, refer to Using the Prompt Editor.

-- To add more bot responses, click Add a Prompt and repeat the above steps.
+- To add more VA responses, click Add a Prompt and repeat the above steps.

 - Enable the channel-specific standard formatting to Display Confirmation Options

 If this is not enabled, the yes/no options will not be displayed to the end-user.

 - Platform detection of Yes/No is based on the below keywords.
 The platform ensures that the yes/no synonyms, including the internal ones, are processed at the same time and the earliest choice is taken.
 This means that something like of course not is considered as NO, earlier it was mapping to YES because of of course being part of the YES synonym.Also, the yes/no synonyms are concepts and patterns as well.For yes: